0xrogg/r0gg-scripts/README.md

 The script mirrors the exact HTTP request a browser would send if the disabled
 attribute were removed from the button — including Referer and Origin headers.
 It loops up to 8 attempts and exits as soon as the flag pattern HTB{...} is
 found in the response.

----

-▎ Scripts in this repo are written for authorized lab environments (HTB, CTF).
-▎ Do not use against systems you don't own or have explicit permission to test.

----

-**Section blog** :

 Download the script directly from my GitHub:
 wget https://raw.githubusercontent.com/0xrogg/r0gg-scripts/main/hitbutton.py

 Usage: